nizard-melliti/Nizard_Melliti_20210712_FL/Week_3/week_3_journal.md

 04/08/2021 :
 I kept the same approach than yesterday and I had enough time to add the class Square with the test.
 Tomorrow to have engouh time to build my snake ladders class I will bypass the unit test for the class Dice and Square.

+05/08/2021 :
+I have to create now the Snakes and Ladders class.